JensPenny/SamToSqlite/docs/AmpExplanation.md

 ## Commercialization quirks
 * I have no idea if the additionalinformation in the docs is the reason in the export, but I'm going to assume it is.
+* This will probably get fixed, but end of commercialization has a max length of 50 chars.
+061311-01 contains `Remplacement par un autre médicament/conditionnement`.
+This is 52 chars.
+To fix this we raised the max. length for all end reasons to 60 chars.

 ## Supplyproblem quirks
 * Property `limitedAvailability` is documented but doesn't exist in the export.